Twigonometry/writeup-converter/README.md

 Optional Arguments
 - `-r REMOVE_PREFIX` specifies a prefix to remove from the attachment links that are copied across - e.g. if writeups in source folder live in a subdirectory `/Cybersecurity`, internal links to `[[Cybersecurity/Writeups/...]]` will become `[[Writeups/...]]`
 - `-v VERBOSE` enables verbose mode, where all file names are outputted while copying.
 Can make the screen quite busy for a large directory
+- `-w` tells the script to format your files for a website.
+This will combine them all into a single markdown file and reformat links, as well as adding a contents section to replace the obsidian index
+- `-l` tells the script the relative path of your site's assets folder to use when creating image links when website formatting

 ### Python